 Critical thinking is the careful and intentional analysis of facts in order to make better decisions.
 As parents, it is vital we hone this skill in our children.

 The reason why most smart people fail is that they fail to make smart choices.
-Rather than acting emotionally or reflexively, one has to learn to weigh in the pros and cons, the cause and effect, and then come to an informed decision.
+Rather than acting emotionally or reflexively, one has to learn to weigh in the pros and cons, the cause and effect and then come to an informed decision.

-Think before acting is one important habit one needs to inculcate in our kids.
+Thinking before acting is one important habit one needs to inculcate in our kids.
 We need to teach them how to look with discernment, analyze, compare, make inferences and then choose the best course of action.

 However, children are not born with the capacity to think critically.
 Nor do they develop this ability naturally without inputs modeled to them.